yuting1214/Udacity_capstone/README.md

 3. Kaggle Competition
 Once you've chosen a model, you'll use it to make predictions on the campaign data as part of a Kaggle Competition.
 You'll rank the individuals by how likely they are to convert to being a customer, and see how your modeling skills measure up against your fellow students.

+# Modeling(Imbalanced classification)

+Here we provid five type of solutions to address the issues of imbalanced data.
+These solutions related to the concepts of AutoML(Autogluon), Anomaly Detection, Over-sampling, and Ensemble Different Resampled Datasets.

+##